focusretreatcenter/website/content/2023/inktober/index.md

 ## What to expect at the Inktober2023 Retreat

-You hang out with other artists and spend each day working on the Inktober2023 illustration prompt.
+You hang out with other artists and spend each day working on the Inktober2023 illustration prompts.
 Your peers help keep you on track, and maybe even inspire you to get ahead of schedule.
 Last year one guest completed 25 illustrations in a single week!
 You eat delicious meals freshly prepared from local ingredients.
 You **don't** do any chores, cooking, or dishes.
 It's a time to give yourself a break.
 To rest.
 To re-energize.

 The best way to understand what we are about, whether it's what you need, and what your daily experience here will be like is to check out these pages: